 If you love and have a great understanding of the travel world, consider becoming a travel editor.
 Travel editors read travel pieces and correct errors such as word usage, grammar, or sense.
-They also resolve inconsistent sentences or ideas.
-If you enjoy reading and writing along with travel, then consider a career as a travel editor.
+They also resolve inconsistent sentences or ideas so if you enjoy reading and writing along with travel, then consider a career as a travel editor.

 - A great education (formal or informal) in a wide array of subjects will help you to become a travel editor.
 Take some classes in travel, writing, and editing.
-Editing and writing courses are offered through universities, colleges, and online course work (The Travel Writers Life).
+Editing and writing courses are offered through universities, colleges, and online course work (Great Escape Publishing).
 Keep learning about the written word.
 Read!

-- When you are in college or university, work for your school’s travel section in their newspaper or local school magazine.
+- Work for your (college or university) school’s travel section in their newspaper or local school magazine.
 It does not matter if you are not editing at the time.
 Learn both sides of the writing and editing industry.
-FYI: whether or not you are currently attending college or university, apply for a job with you local newspaper.
-Once you get your foot in the door, you never know what may happen!
+FYI: whether or not you are currently attending college or university, apply for a job with your local newspaper.
+You never know what may happen once you get your foot in the door!

-- During your college years, build your expertise.
+- Build your expertise during your college years.
 Apply for an internship or part-time job at a newspaper, magazine, or some other publication.

 - Develop your computer skills!
 Become familiar with the “Adobe” family, especially Photoshop (photography, graphic design, web design) and Framemaker (authoring and publishing software).
 Learn about the other types of software that are used in the publishing industry!

 - Decide if you would like to work for a single publisher or big travel corporation and the type of travel company you would like to work for.
 Some publishers will allow you to work on a project-by-project basis.
-Of course, you may prefer to freelance for travel publications such as a travel magazine or newspaper.
+Of course, you may prefer to freelance for a travel magazine, newspaper, or online travel publication.

 - Network.
 As always, get out there and meet others who aspire to become a travel editor.
 Look for forums about and with travel editors and start adding your name to the list.